-Light Space Modulator is a kaleidoscopic tunnel that rotates around the visitors, as they walk through.
-While the visiting body is free to walk, its reflection is being multiplied by the mirroring system inside the tunnel.
-Thereby the visitors experience an extension of their movement, deconstructed and inverted multiple times.
+Light Space Modulator is a project for a kaleidoscopic tunnel that rotates around the visitors as they walk through.
+While the visitor’s body is free to walk, its image is multiplied by the reflecting walls inside the tunnel.
+Thereby one experiences an extension of their movement, deconstructed and inverted multiple times.

-The mechanism of the kaleidoscope offers an experience which engages one to consider a world beyond conventional cognition, and therefore it provokes transition.
+The mechanism of the kaleidoscope offers an experience which engages one to consider a world beyond conventional cognition, provoking a form of transition.
 While it spins, the tunnel shifts the visitor’s surrounding references, causing interference of their balance and gravitational sense.
 Through these kinaesthetic-sensory engagements, the work confronts the visitor with their grasp of reality.
 The shredded image and gravitational disorientation of the visitor invites them to reassess their awareness and to be completely in the present.
 This transitional passage might offer its passer-through a new perspective on their way beyond.

 “The technical images currently all around us are in the process of magically restructuring our ‘reality’ and turning it into a ‘global image scenario’.
 Essentially this is a question of ‘amnesia’.
 Human beings forget they created the images in order to orientate themselves in the world.
 Since they are no longer able to decode them, their lives become a function of their own images: Imagination has turned into hallucination.”

 – Vilém Flusser, ‘Towards a Philosophy of Photography’ (1983)